Paul Kengor

-Paul G. Kengor (born December 6, 1966) is an author and professor of political science at Grove City College, a private Christian liberal arts college in Grove City, Pennsylvania.
-He is the executive director of Institute for Faith and Freedom, a Grove City College conservative think tank/policy center.
-He is also a visiting fellow at the Hoover Institution on War, Revolution, and Peace, a conservative think tank at Stanford University.

-Kengor has focused much of his work on Ronald Reagan, faith and the presidency, conservative politics, the Cold War, the communist movement, and Catholicism.
+Paul G. Kengor (born December 6, 1966) is an American author and professor of political science at Grove City College and the senior director of the Institute for Faith and Freedom, a Grove City College think tank.
+He is a visiting fellow at Stanford University's Hoover Institution on War, Revolution, and Peace.
+Kengor has focused much of his work on Ronald Reagan, faith and the presidency, conservative politics, the Cold War, Communism, and Catholicism.

 Education

-Kengor received his master's degree from the American University School of International Service and his doctorate from the University of Pittsburgh Graduate School of Public and International Affairs.
+Initially seeking a medical career, Kengor majored in biochemistry/biophysics at the University of Pittsburgh where he worked for Thomas Starzl's organ-transplant team, the pioneer of organ transplantation.
+After receiving his bachelor's degree, his interest in the end of the Cold War and politics motivated him to pursue political science instead of medicine.
+He received his master's degree from the American University School of International Service and his doctorate degree from the University of Pittsburgh Graduate School of Public and International Affairs.
+He also holds an honorary doctorate from the Franciscan University in Steubenville, Ohio.

 Career

-Kengor has done work for the Center for Strategic and International Studies and the conservative think tanks, the Heritage Foundation and the Allegheny Institute for Public Policy; and has served on the editorial board of Presidential Studies Quarterly.
-He does a regular commentary for three nationally syndicated radio programs: American Radio Journal, Moody Broadcasting, and Ave Maria Radio Network/CatholicExchange.com.
-He also writes for the conservative American Spectator.
+Kengor has done work for the Center for Strategic and International Studies, The Heritage Foundation and Allegheny Institute for Public Policy, conservative think tanks.
+He has served on the editorial board of Presidential Studies Quarterly.
+He does a regular commentary for American Radio Journal, Moody Broadcasting, and Ave Maria Radio Network/CatholicExchange.com.
+He also writes for the American Spectator.
+In September 2022, R. Emmett Tyrrell, Jr., the founder of The American Spectator, announced that Kengor will be succeeding him as editor in chief of the magazine.
+Tyrrell remains editor in chief while Kengor serves as editor of the magazine.

-Reagan, a film based upon his books about President of the United States Ronald Reagan, is set to be released in 2023.
+Kengor has published eight books on Ronald Reagan.
+The 2024 film Reagan, starring Dennis Quaid as Reagan, is based on Kengor's 2006 book The Crusader: Ronald Reagan and the Fall of Communism.

+Personal life

+He has eight children, including two adopted children, with his wife Susan.